dalemusser/spot-python-dev-environ/README.md

 # Boston Dynamics Spot Python Development Environment

-Documentation about setting up and using a Python development environment for Boston Dynamics Spot development.
+Documentation about setting up and using a Python 3.7 development environment for Boston Dynamics Spot development on macOS.

+## Helpful Notes

-## Viewing Hidden (.)
+### Viewing Hidden (.)
 Files and Directories in macOS

 open the Finder and press Command Shift .

-## Displaying Intellisense Options in VSCode
+### Displaying Intellisense Options in VSCode

 For displaying intellisense options in, say, creating a launch.json file use *ctrl space*.